-Microbiological Contaminants in the Distribution System - taken by the Town of Beaufort For systems that collect less than 40 samples per month

-Contaminant (units) MCI Violation Y/N Your Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) N 0 0 TT Naturally present in the environment E. coli (presence or absence) N 0 O Routine and repeat samples are total coliform-positive and either is E. coli -positive or system fails to take repeat samples following E. coli -positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli Note: If either an original routine sample and/or its repeat samples(s) are E. coli positive, a Tier 1 violation exists.
+Microbiological Contaminants in the Distribution System - Taken by the Town of Beaufort - For systems that collect less than 40 samples per month i io sumpies per monti Contaminant (units) MCL Violation Y/N Your Water MCLG MCL Likely Source of Contamination Total Coliform Bacteria (presence or absence) N/A N/A N/A TT Naturally present in the environment E. coli (presence or absence) N N 0 Routine and repeat samples are total coliform-positive and either is E. coli -positive or system fails to take repeat samples following E. coli -positive routine sample or system fails to analyze total coliform-positive repeat sample for E. coli Note : If either an original routine sample and/or its repeat samples(s) are E. coli positive, a Tier 1 violation exists.
 Human and animal fecal waste

-^{} If a system collecting fewer than 40 samples per month has two or more positive samples in one month, an assessment is required.
+\ If a system collecting fewer than 40 samples per month has two or more positive samples in one month, an assessment is required.